 An anonymous donor provided seed money to kick the project off over the summer, and from there it has gotten the full Playful Learning Lab treatment, complete with the support of Thomas and several St. Thomas students across education, engineering, communication and journalism, and computer science.
 Everything started with soliciting surveys from more than 600 educators on what would be useful for them, and OK Go came to St. Thomas’ campus in September to film several videos exemplifying the product they hope to deliver to educators.
-More than a dozen St. Thomas students took part in script development and video production, and Kulash and Thomas held a workshop on campus with dozens of local educators.
+Several St. Thomas students took part in script development and video production, and Kulash and Thomas held a workshop on campus with dozens of local educators.

 “It’s such an amazing experience I don’t think I would have gotten anywhere else but St. Thomas,” Huschka said.
 “I’m hoping this project can show these students there are so many different things you can do with science and engineering. … There can be a negative stigma about it being really hard, and it is hard, but it’s something a lot of people can do.
 Bringing that thinking at a younger age, that you can do so many things with it and it’s totally within your grasp, that’s been really cool to see with this education and engineering coming together.”

 The project recently received additional support, which means the aim of OK Go Sandbox has expanded to “a whole suite of tools that will be on the website where students can engage with the content.
 There will be videos, guides to activities for teachers, ways for students to engage with the band and ask about their process,” Thomas said.
 “As well we’re working on Q and As with the band, some explanation videos of what they’ve done in their music videos and also a platform where students can send in comments.”